GRIDAPPSD/CIMHub/docs/Tutorial.rst

 The Python script ``base123.py`` is shown below.
 As a roadmap to its contents:

-- Lines 23-28 configure CIMHub for the operating system.
+- Lines 12-21 configure CIMHub for the operating system, choosing the ``jar`` version of Blazegraph for Windows and the ``docker`` version of Blazegraph for Linux or Mac OS.
+You may edit these lines, e.g., to use the jar on Linux.
-- Lines 29-38 define the ``cases`` to run.
+- Lines 30-39 define the ``cases`` to run.
 There is just one for this tutorial, but there can be an array of them.
 Each case contains the following elements:

   - **dssname** is the root file name of the original OpenDSS base case